Oscar Solis: Bishop of Salt Lake City

-Pope Francis named Solis bishop of the Diocese of Salt Lake City on January 10, 2017, when the position had been vacant for 20 months.
-He was installed on March 7, 2017.

-Solis has spoken on the Church of Jesus Christ of Latter-day Saints, the dominant faith in the diocese's territory, saying, "We value our long-standing relationship with The Church of Jesus Christ of Latter-day Saints.
+Pope Francis named Solis bishop of Salt Lake City on January 10, 2017, when the position had been vacant for 20 months.
+He was installed on March 7, 2017.Solis has spoken on the Church of Jesus Christ of Latter-day Saints, the dominant faith in the diocese's territory, saying,"We value our long-standing relationship with The Church of Jesus Christ of Latter-day Saints.
 Our communities share a call to social justice and love for the poor.
 The task before us is one of building and strengthening our inclusive communities of faith.
 I look forward to continuing a culture of dialogue and encounter that leads us together to God.”
 Latter-day Saint Apostles M. Russell Ballard and D. Todd Christofferson spoke about Solis when he was installed as the bishop of Salt Lake City.
 Ballard said, “We look forward to partnering with Bishop Solis as we stand together and give witness to Jesus Christ as His disciples.”
 Christofferson added, “We celebrate the installation of Bishop Solis as the leader of the Diocese of Salt Lake City and the newest member of our faith community in Utah."

-In 2018, Solis released the Pastoral Plan for the diocese.
-It focuses on developing a comprehensive vision for strengthening faith formation, promoting vocations to the priesthood and a universal call for holiness to the laity, seeking new ways to support the diocese financially and support the needy, increasing the reverence and devotion of the Eucharist, and upholding the dignity of all in society.
+In 2018, Solis released the pastoral plan for the diocese.
+It focused on developing a comprehensive vision for strengthening faith formation, promoting vocations to the priesthood and a universal call for holiness to the laity, seeking new ways to support the diocese financially and support the needy, increasing the reverence and devotion of the Eucharist, and upholding the dignity of all in society.
 Implementation of the plan began in 2018 and was to end in 2023.
+In 2023, Solis was honored by the Carnegie Corporation of New York's Great Immigrant Award.